Virginia Huntington Robie: Life and career

 Robie was born in Rollinsford, New Hampshire, to Thomas Sargent Robie and Virginia Dare Pendleton.
 Her mother was a native of Camden, Maine.
 Her parents married in her father's hometown of Gorham, Maine, on September 21, 1859.
-Robie was the third of their four known children, born after Thomas Sargent Jr., Lewis Pendleton and before George Pendleton.
+Robie was the third of their four known children, born after Thomas Sargent Jr. and Lewis Pendleton, and before George Pendleton.

 She received her preparatory education at Newberry Seminary in Boston, Massachusetts, amongst several other public and private institutions.
 She later attended the School of Decorative Design and Applied Ornament at the Art Institute of Chicago.

 Robie wrote Studies of Art in American Life–V: An American Aristocracy in a 1901 edition of Brush & Pencil.

 In 1903, she became the associate editor for House Beautiful, a role in which she remained for the next decade.
 Between 1913 and 1924, she was the department editor for Keith magazine.

 Her father died in Chicago on March 25, 1906; her mother in 1929, aged 91 or 92.